turbot/steampipe-plugin-aws/docs/tables/aws_dynamodb_metric_account_read_throughput.md

 # Table: aws_dynamodb_metric_account_read_throughput

-Amazon CloudWatch Metrics provide data about the performance of your systems.
+Amazon CloudWatch metrics provide data about the performance of your systems.
 The `aws_dynamodb_metric_account_read_throughput` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples